 Payments are current; may be under collateralized and/or CEDC is not in first position; business may have some known risk.
 Likely initial rating for new loans.

-Payments are current; may be under collateralized and/or CEDC is not in first position; may have recent late payments; business may have significant known risk.
+Payments are current; may be under collateralized and/or CEDC is not in first position; may have recent late payments; business may have known risk.
 Initial rating for riskier new loans.

+Payments are more than 30 days late; known risk threatening repayment; collection procedures initiated

-Payments are more than 60 days late; known risk threatening repayment; restructuring possible.
+Payments are more than 60 days late; known risk threatening repayment; loan restructuring possible.

-Payments are more than 90 days late.
-Collection procedures initiated.
+Payments are more than 90 days late; known risk threatening repayment;

+Loan restructuring unlikely; charge off likely

+Loan to be charged off

 Loan Loss Reserve Policy